buymed-hoangpham/ShopeeUI/README.md

 Design Shopee Web - an exercise for codersX course

 ## Link to web demo:

 https://css-project-coderx-2020.web.app

-## How to run the website
+## Technologies:

+HTML, CSS, Javascript

+## Install

-1. Clone this repo
+-   Clone this repo
-2. Access to index.html file to view it.
+-   Access to index.html file to view it.